Business Education | Career Readiness | Communication Skills

-As a digital curriculum provider, teachers often ask us what certifications are available, and how our own digital curriculum aligns with those certifications
+As a curriculum provider, teachers often ask us what certifications are available, and how our curriculum aligns with those certifications

 While there are many technology-related certifications such as Microsoft Office Specialist (MOS) and IC3 Digital Literacy, many teachers want their students to develop the soft skills needed in professional careers.

-One certification that focuses on soft and career readiness skills is the Communication Skills for Business (CSB) Certification from Certiport.
+One certification that focuses on soft and career readiness skills is the Communication Skills for Business (CSB) Professional Communication Certification from Certiport.

-In this article, we’ll answer the two most common questions teachers ask us about the Communication Skills for Business certification:
+In this article, we’ll answer the two most common questions teachers ask us about the CSB Professional Communication certification: